wermej/marketing-mmm-inputs/README.md

 ## Data Sources
 - Google Ads dataset (used for data cleaning and imputation)
 - Multi-platform dataset (Meta and TikTok, including geographic data)

+## Scope
+This project uses data from November 2024 only.

+The date range was intentionally limited to:
+- Align multiple datasets to a consistent time period
+- Simplify development and validation of transformations
+- Focus on data preparation logic rather than data volume

+The same pipeline can be extended to longer time horizons in a production setting.

 ## Methodology